Community and Youth Development Volunteer

 • The ability to adapt to unfamiliar customs and family norms is an important skill to have or obtain.

-• Candidates with a Bachelor in Social Work are encouraged to apply.
+• Candidates with a Bachelor of Social Work are encouraged to apply.

 Required Language Skills

 Despite limited exposure, host families and counterparts are accepting of diversity among Volunteers and close relationships are formed.
-It is true, however, that Volunteers who do not resemble the Armenian profile should expect to receive additional unwanted and sometimes negative attention.
-Further, although homosexual relationships are not criminal in Armenia, open gay relationships are not socially accepted by the general population and Volunteers are advised to be cautious.
-Peace Corps Armenia’s Pre-Service Training will address these types of concerns to prepare Volunteers for service.
-Peace Corps staff and second-year Volunteers also serve as a support system for new Volunteers.
+However, Volunteers who do not resemble the Armenian profile (particularly African Americans, Asian Americans and other people of color) should expect to receive additional unwanted and sometimes negative attention.
+Further, although homosexual relationships are not criminal in Armenia, openly gay relationships are not socially accepted by the general population and Volunteers are advised to be very cautious.
+Peace Corps Armenia’s pre-departure materials and Pre-Service Training will address these types of concerns to prepare Volunteers for service.
+Peace Corps staff and second-year Volunteers also serve as a support system for Volunteers.

 Learn more about the Volunteer experience in Armenia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.